Homecoming Schedule of Events

 CLASS REUNION RECEPTIONS/LUNCHEONS

-Enjoy snacks, beer, and other beverages as you cheer on the Norse.
-Last call will be at the end of the 3rd quarter of the football game.
+Selling an assortment of craft and domestic beer, wine, a variety of soda and beverages, and snacks.
+Last call will be at the end of the third quarter of the football game.

 1 P.M. / LEGACY FIELD, CARLSON STADIUM